Sugar and Tiredness – Breaking the Cycle

 This also applies to progesterone as this helps both elevate mood and reduce weight as it acts as a diuretic.

-Richard Wurtman, a professor of brain and cognitive science at the Massachusetts Institute of Technology in Cambridge, believes that some people will crave carbohydrates not because they lack willpower but because of an imbalance in serotonin levels than do lean people or people who prefer protein-rich snacks.
+Richard Wurtman, a professor of brain and cognitive science at the Massachusetts Institute of Technology in Cambridge, believes that some people will crave carbohydrates not because they lack willpower but because of an imbalance in serotonin levels than do affect people generally but specifically those who prefer protein-rich snacks.

 Their extra-low serotonin levels leave them feeling anxious, irritable and craving a serotonin ‘fix’.
 The reason why sugar works is that sugar causes a release of insulin, and insulin carries tryptophan in the blood into the brain, where it can be converted into serotonin.